DentalCare Logo

 Figure 19.
 Summary of high-quality CPR components for BLS providers.21

-Comprehensive CPR training is not within the scope of this course, and it is recommended the reader seek out formal BLS instruction.
-It is important for BLS providers to realize because of different etiologies for cardiac arrest in adults (cardiac disease) and children (depleted oxygen in the myocardium) there is a significant difference in BLS protocols for adults and children.
+It is important for BLS providers to realize different etiologies for cardiac arrest in adults and children as there is a significant difference in BLS protocols for adults and children.
 In adults, after initial assessment of the unresponsive patient, EMS is activated immediately (before starting BLS) so access to trained personnel and defibrillation equipment is available as soon as possible.
 In children, since the likely cause of cardiac arrest is lack of oxygen in cardiac muscle, BLS is started immediately, and EMS is contacted after delivery of BLS for 2 minutes.